mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-ip-access-list/docs/listoptions.md

 #### ItemsPerPage

-For paginated result sets, the number of results to include per page.
+Number of items that the response returns per page.

 _Required_: No